deathvadeR-afk/mini_Supervised_Unsupervised_Deep_Learning_GenAI_projects/README.md

 ## License

 No license file is included in the repository; treat the code as "as-is" until an explicit license is added.
-If you want this project to be usable by others, consider adding an OSI-compatible license (e.g., MIT).
+Consider adding an OSI-compatible license (e.g., MIT) if you want others to reuse the work.